SciTools/iris/docs/iris/src/developers_guide/contributing_pull_request_checklist.rst

 Pull request check list
 =======================

-A pull request to a SciTools project master should be ready to merge into the master branch.

 All pull request will be reviewed by a core developer who will manage the process of merging.
 It is the responsibility of a developer submitting a pull request to do their best to deliver a pull request which meets the